Documentation

 ficl.h Declares most public functions and all data structures.
 Includes sysdep.h and math.h

 sysdep.h Declares system dependent functions and contains build control macros.
-Edit this file to port to another system.
+Edit this file to suit your target.

 dict.c Dictionary